k9w/instructions/containerOpenbsdChroot.md

 $ export USER=<regular-user>
 $ tmux
 ```

+# After entering the chroot, customize the prompt

 So that I can tell when I'm in a chroot, I modified my prompt to show
 the current working directory.